 Bike/Walk would also like to applaud MetroPlan's use of the Federal Government's Surface Transportation Program funds, appropriating 17% of these funds to regional bicycle and pedestrian infrastructure.
 However, taking a larger view, the 2045 Plan proposes to spend only \$108 million, about 1% of total project spending between 2026 and 2045 on bicycle and pedestrian projects.
 This sum is commensurate with what the Plan proposes to spend on only a handful of road widening projects and is a far cry from the \$4.4 billion that I-4 alone receives.
 We would like to see our counties and municipalities direct a more meaningful proportion of their budgets and federal grants to address Central Florida's continued listing as the most dangerous place to walk or ride a bicycle in the nation.
-Bicycle and pedestrian projects are relatively inexpensive and even a small fraction of our region's total transportation investment could accelerate all bicycle and pedestrian projects on our existing priorities lists and help to catch-up after decades of disinvestment.

-Bike/Walk Central Florida, Inc.
+Bicycle and pedestrian projects are relatively inexpensive and even a small fraction of our region's total transportation investment could accelerate all bicycle and Bike/Walk Central Florida, Inc.